List of Fire Force characters: White-Clad

 A White-Clad member who normally serves as Shō's bodyguard, composed and loyal to the organization's cause.
 As a Third Generation pyrokinetic, she ignites her left arm to create a bow and arrow of flames which combined with her eyesight makes her ideal as a long-range combatant and sniper.
-Despite her loyalty to the White Clad, she leaves it to follow Shō and allies with Company 8 on his orders.
+Despite her loyalty to the White Clad, she leaves it to follow Shō and allies with Company 8 on his orders, prioritizing her role as the third pillar's guardian.